 In Canada, unit is certified up to 4500 feet with no de-rate for Natural gas only.
-LP (propane) requires a 10% reduction of input capacity for elevating from 2000 - 4500 feet (610m - 1372m).

 In the United States, the modifications for high altitude are based on a 4% reduction of input capacity for every 1000 feet (305m) above 2000 feet (610m) above sea level.
 Consult with local fuel suppliers or authorities to determine local regulations or customs.